hiseh/Mica/README.md

 `key`: The parameters file key value.
 It must be the subkey of TextField.<br />
 - `FontSize` The points of label text's font size.
 - `Bold` If the value is `YES`, the font of text will be rendered in boldface else standard face.
 - `TextColor` The font color of text.
+Value shoud be HEX String or Color property.
+- `BackgroundColor` The label background-color.
+If the value is empty, the `label.backgroundColor` will be `[UIColor clearColor]`
 <br /><br />
 **Return Value**<br />
 return UITextField Object.